 Heart disease treatment includes diet and exercise, medications, and surgery.
 Additionally, you may need to take blood thinners to prevent heart attacks and strokes.
 Cardiovascular diseases can be severely disabling.
 If you are suffering from a form of heart disease, you may not be able to work.

 History and Physical Exam

-During a physical exam, a physician will listen to your heart and lungs, and review your blood pressure and weight.
-The clinical team will also ask you about your:
+During a physical exam, a doctor will listen to your heart and lungs, and review your blood pressure and weight.
+The doctor will also ask you about your:

 - Family medical history